loopphoto/Bigfoot-CRM/README.md

 ### Added

 - Competitor Info - KNS added to competitors list
-- Proposals - KNS added to competitors list
+- Proposals - KNS added to current provider list
 - Email - Notification on new competitor info with link

 <br>